TUW-GEO/eodag-notebooks/README.md

 # eodag-notebooks

 This repository stores an example gallery repo for loading and processing Sentinel Data from Copernicus Dataspace Ecosystem useing EODAG.
+Futhermore it is intended to be used on the Jupyterlab of TU Wien.
+Therefore the `Makefile` and `setup.py` are provided to make the setup easier on the Jupyterhub and **should not be used on your local machine**.
+If you want to use the Notebooks on your local machine, create a new conda environment from the `environment.yml` file and manually enter your credentials for CDSE or any other provider in the `~/.config/eodag/eodag.yml` file.

 The repo contains the following elements in the ``notebooks`` directory:

 - `01_eodag_search.ipynb` A notebook just for the Search of EO Data